Sun Poisoning Treatment, Types, Symptoms, And Prevention

 Image: Shutterstock

 With this type, you may experience the symptoms within a few minutes of sun exposure.
-The symptoms include hives, wheezing, burning, itchiness, and unconsciousness.
-This may flare up time and again throughout the year.
-It is best to see a doctor for the management of solar urticariai XA rash that causes raised itchy, red bumps across the skin as a reaction to an allergen, adrenalin, or a health condition. .
+Symptoms include hives, wheezing, burning, itchiness, and unconsciousness.
+Sun rashes on the skin may flare up time and again throughout the year.
+It is best to see a doctor for the management of solar urticariai A rash that causes raised itchy, red bumps across the skin as a reaction to an allergen, adrenalin, or a health condition. .

 Let’s look at some other signs and symptoms of sun poisoning below so that you can detect the condition and get the appropriate treatment on time.